-The Board met nine times during 2020.
+The Board met four times during 2021, and at each meeting of the Board, the independent directors met in an executive session at which only independent directors were present.
 All directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were directors or committee members, respectively.